wannier-developers/wannier90/docs/docs/tutorials/tutorial_28.md

-# 28: Diamond &#151; plotting of MLWFs using Gaussian cube format and VESTA {#diamond-plotting-of-mlwfs-using-gaussian-cube-format-and-vesta .unnumbered}
+# 28: Diamond &#151; plotting of MLWFs using Gaussian cube format and VESTA

 - Outline: *Obtain MLWFs for the valence bands of diamond and output them in Gaussian cube format*

--   Directory: `tutorials/tutorial28/` *The input files for this tutorials are the same as the ones in Tutorial [5](tutorial_5.md#diamond-mlwfs-for-the-valence-bands) and can be downloaded [here](https://github.com/wannier-developers/wannier90/tree/develop/tutorials/tutorial28)*
+- Directory: `tutorials/tutorial28/` *The input files for this tutorials are the same as the ones in Tutorial [5](tutorial_5.md) and can be downloaded [here](https://github.com/wannier-developers/wannier90/tree/develop/tutorials/tutorial28)*

 - Input Files

     - `diamond.scf` *The `pwscf` input file for ground state calculation*

     - `diamond.nscf` *The `pwscf` input file to obtain Bloch states on a uniform grid*

     - `diamond.pw2wan` *The input file for `pw2wannier90`*

     - `diamond.win` *The `wannier90` input file*

 1. Run `pwscf` to obtain the ground state of diamond

     ```bash title="Terminal"
     pw.x < diamond.scf > scf.out
     ```

 2. Run `pwscf` to obtain the Bloch states on a uniform k-point grid

     ```bash title="Terminal"
     pw.x < diamond.nscf > nscf.out
     ```

 3. Run `wannier90` to generate a list of the required overlaps (written into the `diamond.nnkp` file).

     ```bash title="Terminal"
     wannier90.x -pp diamond
     ```

 4. Run `pw2wannier90` to compute the overlap between Bloch states and the projections for the starting guess (written in the `diamond.mmn` and `diamond.amn` files).